Microsoft/azure-docs.pt-pt/articles/container-instances/container-instances-tutorial-azure-function-trigger.md

 ## <a name="run-the-function-in-azure"></a>Executar a função no Azure

 Depois que a implantação for concluída com êxito, obtenha a URL da função.
-Por exemplo, use o **Azure: A** área de funções no Visual Studio Code para copiar a URL da função **HttpTrigger** ou obter a URL da função no [portal do Azure](../azure-functions/functions-create-first-azure-function.md#test-the-function).
+Por exemplo, use a área **Azure: Functions** no Visual Studio Code para copiar a URL da função **HttpTrigger** ou obter a url da função no [portal do Azure](../azure-functions/functions-create-first-azure-function.md#test-the-function).

 A URL da função inclui um código exclusivo e está no formato: